HelioML/HelioML/_chapters/01/1/example_fitting_time_series.md

 ## Load and clean data

 Next we will load up the data.
-You can download that dataset from [here](https://www.dropbox.com/s/bt5oh244mt4jw72/Example%20Dimming%20Light%20Curve.sav?dl=0) and then just update the path below as necessary to point to it.
+You can download that dataset from [here](https://www.dropbox.com/s/hmrb6eajwv6g6ec/Example%20Dimming%20Light%20Curve.sav?dl=0) or from the HelioML folder containing this notebook and then just update the path below as necessary to point to it.
 We're using [pandas](https://pandas.pydata.org/) DataFrames largely because they are highly compatible with scikit-learn, as we'll see later.
 Finally, we'll use the ```head()``` function to take a quick look at the data.